 In short, a sales funnel can be defined as a marketing system, process or journey that turns prospects who know nothing about you into interested leads, leads into customers, and customers into lifetime buyers through a series of steps.
 These steps are designed to sell various products and services that you are selling, each at varying price points.
 At each step, you can press a button to either buy a certain product or direct yourself towards the next page in the funnel sequence.

 In other words, a sales funnel allows you to automate the process of online selling.
 And even if you don’t want to sell products, you can still use sales funnels to grow and build your email list!
 Rather than direct all of your hard-earned traffic towards a static website with vague instructions, you direct them towards a sales funnel that only gives them a single option and makes that option blatantly obvious.
+This is a basic idea of what is a sales funnel.

 WHAT DO HIGH-CONVERTING SALES FUNNELS HAVE IN COMMON?

 One of the greatest (and most annoying) things about sales funnels is that they literally come in all shapes and sizes.
 They can be as simple as a two-page funnel, or it can be an elaborate 20-page scheme which also involves integration with a complex email autoresponder sequence.
 Regardless of how you choose to design and set up your sales funnel, there are certain elements which must be present within each and every step of your funnel.
+This will answer the question of what is a sales funnel system.

 Your sales funnel needs to be just as easy to read on my smartphone browser as it is on my laptop’s Internet browser.
 Whether you like it or not, we are living in a world that is becoming increasingly mobile.
 If any page in your sales funnel takes too long to load, or cannot be easily read by your prospect, you have already lost the battle.
 People do not have the time or the patience to wait around for your sales funnel pages to load!

-Without question, every single page of your sales funnel needs to be pristine.
+When thinking about what is a sales funnel, a sales funnel needs to be pristine.
 While it is true that great copywriting plays an important role, a clean design combined with high-quality images and graphics are equally (if not more) important in keeping your prospect’s attention glued to the screen.

 An effective combination of emotion and logic